Is unlearning a word? Unlearning definition and meaning explained

 What is unlearning?

-Anyway, it used to be a common tactic but with teams working in a distributed manner and the web being a central place to publish it doesn’t make nearly as much sense to edit on paper as it used to.
+Anyway, it used to be a common tactic, but with teams working in a distributed manner and the web being a central place to publish, editing on paper doesn’t make nearly as much sense as it used to.
+Plus, it takes so much longer.
+Who has the time?

 How do we even know what we should be unlearning?